toasterparty/metroid-fool/README.md

 ## Features

 This hack is the first to explore the new script-editing tools created for the randomprime patcher.
 As a result, edits to rooms provide much more *"dynamic" 😏* interactions with the player than in any previously released mod.
 It also makes use of all the usual patcher features (e.g. shuffled items/elevators/doors, quality of life improvements etc...) seen previously.
 This description of features is intentionally vague; All you need to know is I spent a *lot* of time trying to make this one interesting and memorable.
-While the initial idea for this fanhack was more or less of a shitpost, this may very well be my magnum opus.
+While the initial idea for this fanhack was more or less a shitpost, this may very well be my magnum opus.

 ## Difficulty